kleinerman/dobie/docs/front_end_specs.rst

       "id": 2
     },
     {
-      "description": "The passage remains opened",
+      "description": "The door remains opened",
       "id": 3
     },
     {
-      "description": "The passage was forced",
+      "description": "The door was forced",
       "id": 4
     }
   ]

-To show **Latches** descriptions with the ``latchId`` received in the event, the following method should be sent to the server:
+To show **DoorLocks** descriptions with the ``doorLockId`` received in the event, the following method should be sent to the server:

 **Method:** GET